 - lakeno-integer value that defines the lake number associated with the specified TABLES data on the line.
 LAKENO must be greater than zero and less than or equal to NLAKES.
-The program will terminate with an error if table information for a lake is specified more than once or the number of specified tables is less than NTABLES. - TAB6-keyword to specify that record corresponds to a table file. - FILEIN-keyword to specify that an input filename is expected next. - tab6\filename-character string that defines the path and filename for the file containing lake table data for the lake connection.
-The CTABNAME file includes the number of entries in the file and the relation between stage, surface area, and volume for each entry in the file.
+The program will terminate with an error if table information for a lake is specified more than once or the number of specified tables is less than NTABLES. - TAB6-keyword to specify that record corresponds to a table file. - FILEIN-keyword to specify that an input filename is expected next. - tab6_filename-character string that defines the path and filename for the file containing lake table data for the lake connection.
+The TAB6_FILENAME file includes the number of entries in the file and the relation between stage, volume, and surface area for each entry in the file.
 Lake table files for EMBEDDEDH and EMBEDDEDV lake-GWF connections also include lake-GWF exchange area data for each entry in the file.
-Input instructions for the CTABNAME file is included at the LAK package lake table file input instructions section.
+Instructions for creating the TAB6_FILENAME input file are provided in Lake Table Input File section.